PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 We are returning the app object so we can inspect it from `index.html`.

 Back to `index.html`, create a `<div>` to accommodate the `<svg>` element.
 This will allow you to resize the chart later and make the page responsive if you wish.
-Also add a link to `css/main.css`, where we will place CSS rules:
+Also, add a link to `css/main.css`, where we will place CSS rules:

 ```html
 <!DOCTYPE html>